harish426/AutoApply/README.md

 AI-Powered Job Application Automation System
-This document outlines the architecture and functionality of an AI-driven job application system.

 The system automates the entire job application process, from initial data collection and resume optimization to job searching and application submission.
 It leverages AI agents and a database to streamline the process and improve the chances of securing interviews.
 The system incorporates visual representations for different tasks and an overall dashboard for comprehensive monitoring
 .

 System Overview